Estimating the global value of stranded fossil fuel assets

 Protectionist policies will not prevent the losses

 Even if protectionist policies were implemented, however, the $1 trillion and $4 trillion loss result from our analysis would still hold at global level; only the distribution of impacts could be different.
-As we have noted previously, trade restrictions in some countries alone will not alter the path of technology development that is taking place worldwide.
+As I’ve previously explored, in “Trump tariffs will not bring back coal”, trade restrictions in some countries alone will not alter the path of technology development that is taking place worldwide.